dcadata/county-gdp-2020-elections/README.md

 |![1GDPwinner](img/1GDPwinner.PNG)|![2GDPwinner_bubbles](img/2GDPwinner_bubbles.PNG)|![3GDPweighted](img/3GDPweighted.PNG)|![4GDPpercapita](img/4GDPpercapita.PNG)|
 |US counties by GDP and winning party in 2020 presidential election|US counties by GDP and winning party in 2020 presidential election - bubble version|US counties by weighted GDP - each county's GDP weighted by its D/R vote share|US counties by GDP per capita and winning party|

+(Please note that data is not available for all counties.)

 **Counties won by each major party**
 d: 512